pschaus/book_lepl1402/source/part4.rst

         // evaluate the expression
         abstract int evaluate();

-        // print a fully parenthetized representation of the expression abstract String prettyPrint();
+        // print a fully parenthesized representation of the expression abstract String prettyPrint();

         // mul , div, plus, minus not represented